Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 ##miRquant Installation
 ###Requirements
 #####Software
-miRquant 2.0 can be downloaded as a zip file or cloned from the [miRquant GitHub page](https://github.com/Sethupathy-Lab/miRquant).
+miRquant 2.0 can be downloaded as a zip file ([click here](https://github.com/Sethupathy-Lab/miRquant/archive/master.zip)) or cloned from the [miRquant GitHub page](https://github.com/Sethupathy-Lab/miRquant).

 In addition to these scripts, miRquant 2.0 requires the following software for various steps of the pipeline.